keberwein/blscrapeR/README.md

 Basic Mapping
 -------------

-Much like the the “quick functions” for requesting data without series ids, there are two map functions, `bls_map_county` and `bls_map_state`.
+Like the the “quick functions” for requesting data without series ids, there are two map functions, `bls_map_county` and `bls_map_state`.
 These functions are designed to work with two specifically designed helper functions `get_bls_county` and get `get_bls_state`.
 Each helper function downloads recent data for unemployment rate, unemployment level, employment rate, employment level and civilian labor force.

 **Note:** Even though the `get_bls` functions return data in the correct formats, the `bls_map` functions can be used with any data set that includes FIPS codes.

 The example below maps the current unemployment rate by county.
-Note, that Alaska and Hawaii have to re-located.
-To save space.
-This is a "quick function," if you would like your map formatted differently, please see the Advanced Mapping section in the documentation.
+Note, that Alaska and Hawaii have to re-located to save space.

 ``` r
 # Grap the data in a pre-formatted data frame.